FlintAndCode/double_pendulum-euler-s-method-/README.md

 I used python in this project, and learned pygame from the scratch.

+I used Euler's method as I was more comfortable with it than RK4.
+However, there are optimizations coming!

 It was truly a exciting project to work on.
 Seeing your code come to life (to simulation!)